 - the type of font used.

 The letters are unique, classic glyphs with sharp edges and perfectly structured forms, even with serifs.
-These serifs resemble large elements—like window or door hinges and handles.
+These serifs resemble large elements like window or door hinges and handles.
 In other words, all the symbols have been graphically adapted to reflect an individual style.
 Through this, the skylight window manufacturer draws attention to its products, emphasizing its high professionalism and ability to craft window frames of any shape.
-With such a bold typeface, the visual identity of the Danish company is perceived as both daring and highly practical.
+With such a bold typeface, the Danish company’s visual identity is perceived as both daring and highly practical.

 The solid glyphs suggest that all branded products are reliable, functional, timeless, and capable of withstanding environmental challenges.
-The design conveys that the products have a long lifespan and are flaws-free.
-This concept is perfectly reflected in the textual part of the emblem, which occupies almost the entire space.
+The design conveys that the products have a long lifespan and are free of flaws.
+This concept is perfectly reflected in the emblem’s textual part, which occupies almost the entire space.

 The logo’s shape also relates to skylights, often rectangular windows.
 This geometry is connected to wind and snow load, as elongated windows better withstand these pressures.
 The rectangle is black and serves as a background for the brand name, shaping the company’s image and linking it to the technical features of its products.